powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 > module store.
 Be careful to really target what you're looking for!

 Here's the list of all available hints:
- - `css-classes`: Generated CSS classes from a CSS module
+ - `cssClasses`: Generated CSS classes from a CSS module
  - `react`: React component
  - `flux`: Flux store
  - `module`: Generic object not fitting in previous categories (e.g. all of Discord's helpers)
+ - `other`: Mostly strings or symbols laying around, alone, in a sea of modules...